The three best kitchen upgrades for 2022

 Most significantly, there is also a camera built into the cavity itself.
 This isn't just to monitor the rise of your latest sourdough loaf or batch of cupcakes, although it can do that as well.
 Haier intends to use the camera and advanced AI to actually recognise what you are putting in the oven and cook it according to its database of cooking settings and recipes.
 This can be further refined by selecting options such as cooking meat rare, medium rare, medium or well done.
 The next time you cook a similar joint of meat, the oven will know what your preference is and adjust without needing to be told.

 - Find out more about H.On.
-Haier H.On oven will be out later in 2022, price TBC
+Haier Series 6 Chef@Home oven will be out later in 2022, price TBC

 NEFF I88WMM1S7 N 90 Glass Draft downdraft hood